Parentage & Paternity Lawyer in Laguna Hills, CA

 Can I file a paternity action before the child is born?

 A paternity case can be started before or after a child is born.
 However, in some circumstances it must be started before the child turns two years old.
+If you’re unsure when to file a paternity action, talk to our trusted paternity lawyer in Laguna Hills to discuss your circumstances and determine the best legal action to take.

 Uniform Parentage Act (Family Code Sections 7600-7730)